-- 1. All materials placed on electronic reserves will be at the initiation of faculty for noncommercial, educational use of students. - 2.
+- 1. All materials placed on electronic reserves will be at the initiation of faculty for non-commercial, educational use of students. - 2.
 Whenever possible, materials to be copied or scanned for electronic reserves will be purchased by the Library. - 3.
 Items which are available elsewhere on library databases (electronic or CD) are not candidates for electronic reserves.
 Such material should not be duplicated. - 4.
 Complete or longer works, such as books, will not be copied for electronic reserves. - 5.
 The library will not place materials on electronic reserves without permission if the nature, scope, or extent of the copying is judged by the library to exceed the reasonable limits of fair use. - 6.
 The library will not place on electronic reserves materials that were used electronically in the immediate previous semester for the same course and same instructor.
 However, a print copy of the work may be placed on Reserve. - 7.
 The total amount of material included in electronic reserves for a specific course as a matter of fair use should be a small proportion of the total assigned reading for a particular course. - 8.
 Copyright notice will appear on the screen in the electronic reserves system and on copies of reserve readings to indicate that materials may be covered by copyright law.
 Appropriate citations or attributions to sources will be included for electronic files. - 9.
-Access will be limited to authenticated Campbell University users for each course, and instructors will provide a username and password to students in the class in order to access the e-Reserve. - 10.
-Authenticated users may make one copy of an item for study, research, or other educational purposes.
-No further transmission of any electronic reserve material is permitted. - 11.
-Electronic files will be removed from the electronic reserves system at the end of each term or upon the conclusion of the course. - 12.
+Access will be limited to authenticated Campbell University users for each course, and instructors will provide students in the class a username and password they will use to access the eReserve. - Authenticated users may make one copy of an item for study, research, or other educational purposes.
+No further transmission of any electronic reserve material is permitted.

+- 11. Electronic files will be removed from the electronic reserves system at the end of each term or upon the conclusion of the course. - 12.
 NOTICE: The copyright law of the United States (Title 17 U.S. Code at copyright.gov/title17/) governs the making of photocopies of copyrighted materials.
 The person using this system is liable for any infringement.

-To place items on e-Reserves, email: reserve@campbell.edu.
+To place items on eReserve, click on Faculty Course Reserve Request at library.campbell.edu/reserves/.
 For questions, call Technical Services at ext.
 1469.